ogaken1104/stopro/README.md

-# stopro
+# stopro (Stokesian Processes)
-libraries for implementing Physics-Informed Gaussian Process Regression mainly on fluid problems
+libraries for implementing Physics-Informed Gaussian Process Regression mainly on stokes flow problems

 ## Requirements
 GPU
 - cuda: 11.x (5~)
 - cudnn: 8.x.x (3.3~)
 - nccl: 2.x.x
--
 Python
 - python=3.11
 - Summarized in `requirements.txt`
+  - important part is "jax" versioning.
+0.4.8~ will work, but currently these program doesn't use "jax.Array" so the latest jax may not work.

 ## Installation